What is an AI agency? An operator definition

 How long does a typical AI agency engagement take?

 Audit to handover is usually 4 to 8 weeks for a single workflow.
 Multi-system projects run 10 to 16 weeks.
-Anything that goes beyond 20 weeks without a live system in place is a signal that either the scope was mismanaged or the agency is not used to shipping.
+Anything that goes beyond 20 weeks without a live system in place is a signal that either the scope was mismanaged or the agency is not used to building.
 A working pilot in under 30 days is a reasonable expectation to hold for well-scoped work.

 Can a small business afford an AI agency?